marcthomas/Nmp/README.md

 ### Visual Studio Custom Tool:

 You will need the command line versions of Nmp (nmp.exe) in your path - if you have everything installed in the same directory (as would be the case if you download the pre-built binaries in the zip file) you're good to go.
-In the install directory you need to run the macro script file **"NmpRegister.reg.nmp"**, or **"NmpRegister-VD2012.reg.nmp"** through nmp.exe.
+In the install directory you need to run one of the two macro script files.
+For Visual Studio 2012 you'll need process **"NmpRegister.reg.nmp"** with Nmp:

-      nmp NmpRegister.reg.nmp  for Visual Studio 2012
+      nmp NmpRegister.reg.nmp

-or
+or for Windows Desktok Express you'll need to process **"NmpRegister-VD2012.reg.nmp"**:

-      nmp NmpRegister-VD2012.reg.nmp for Windows Desktop Express 2012
+      nmp NmpRegister-VD2012.reg.nmp

 The file **"NmpRegister.reg"**, or **"NmpRegister-VD2012.reg"** should be generated.
 If you look at the file you'll see its a reg file with all the registry entries for adding a custom tool to Visual Studio.
 It should automatically figure out if you're running on a 32 or 64 bit system (important for registery locations); it defaults to Visual Studio 2012 (version 11.0).
 The location of the DLL's (Codebase) is the directory in which the reg file lives.
 You need to use this file to register Nmp with with the version of Visual Studio you are using.
 To do this run the command processor (cmd.exe) as Administrator and execute 'regedit':